frozenlib/derive-ex/README.md

 - A trait bound that is automatically generated is smarter.
 - You can specify trait bound manually.
 - You can specify default values for each field.
+- You can specify comparison method for each field.
 - You can specify ignored field with the derivation of `Debug`.
 - Support derive `Clone::clone_from`.
 - Support derive operators. (`Add`, `AddAssign`, `Not`, `Deref`, etc.)